-Jupiter Farms Residents Board or JFR is a liaison between governmental agencies and the Farms community.
-It serves as the Farms advocate when dealing with governmental entities and it strives to protect our rural lifestyle in the Farms.
+Jupiter Farms Residents Board, or JFR, is a liaison between government agencies and the Farms community.
+It serves as the Farms’ advocate when dealing with governmental entities, and it strives to protect our rural lifestyle in the Farms.
 The members of the board keep the residents informed of current issues that affect our community and bring them together to help protect our rural lifestyle.
 JFR hosts annual events and fundraisers to build and better our community.
-It supports the programs of various Jupiter Farms organizations, manages the community pavilion and funds scholarships for Jupiter Farms students
+It supports the programs of various Jupiter Farms organizations, manages the community pavilion, and funds scholarships for Jupiter Farms students.

 History of the JFR Board

 JFR was organized in the early nineties when many Farms residents opposed a regional shopping center that was suggested for the property on which the Jupiter Farms Shopping Center has been built.
 The founding members of JFR were instrumental in getting the proposed center downsized.
 They helped to establish architectural guidelines for country-style buildings and hours of operation suitable for the rural community.
-Since then, JFR has and will continue this commitment preserve the country lifestyle of the Farms.
+Since then, JFR has and will continue this commitment to preserving our country lifestyle of the Farms.

 Current Board of Directors